nelmio/alice/doc/relations-handling.md

         name: Admins
         owner: '@user1->id'
 ```

+**Warning:** If you are using IDs this way, this either means you are setting the IDs when your object is created like
+with UUIDs or you will not have any guarantee the ID is not already used in the database.

 If you want to create ten users and ten groups and have each user own one
 group, you can use `<current()>` which is replaced with the current ID of